 This workshop will cover the following:

 - Part I - Introduction

 - What does a financial model do?

-- Part II - Structure of the Financial Model
+- Part III - Structure of the Financial Model

 - How to convert 'what we do' into financial numbers: the concept of cost and revenue drivers

-- Part III - Building and Maintaining the Financial Model
+- Part V - Operating and maintaining the Financial Model

-- Incorporating uncertainty into the model by providing a range of financial outcomes that reflect the risk profile
+- Ways to incorporate uncertainty into the model to provide a range of financial outcomes that reflect the risk profile - sensitivity analysis

 - Checking that the model does what you want